Q: What types of classes do you offer at Legendary Athletics?

 Q: Who should I contact on competition day in the event of an emergency or tardy?

-A: Please contact your Team Mom should you have any issues on competition day.
+A: Please contact your Team Mom or Dad should you have any issues on competition day.
 Please do not contact the coaches as they will be focused on multiple teams on competition day.
 The Team Mom will contact the coach directly should there be an issue.

 Q: Is it OK to leave during the competition if there is a break until the next Legendary team competes?